-Tallangatta Health Service recognises the importance of patients, clients, resident and their carers and or significant others providing feedback and to actively express their concerns or dissatisfaction about the care and services they receive from THS.
+Tallangatta Health Service recognises the importance of patients, clients, residents and their carers and or significant others providing feedback and to actively express their concerns or dissatisfaction about the care and services they receive from THS.

 Any THS staff member is able to receive informal (verbal) and formal (written) feedback and complaints.
 All informal feedback and complaints that cannot be fully addressed at the level they are received will be directed to higher levels of the organisation.
 The management of formal or serious complaints will be overseen by at least one member of the Executive team.

 No individual or group of individuals will experience any discrimination, or prejudice in their present and future care at THS, due to the provision of feedback or the making of a complaint.